spread-ai/docs-comments/docs/module-2/querying-spread.md

     ]
   }
 }
 ```

+1. This tells us that the 'Adaptive Cruise Control' feature variant was created on this date.
+2. Each object (inside the curly braces) in this list contains a different feature variant.
+3. The feature variant's name in English (`en`).

 Running the call should return a successful response and the data we want.
-Note that changing the response is defined by what we ask for in the **Operations** window.
+Note that the response is defined by what we ask for in the **Operations** window.
 If we added the `description` field to the query the reponse would have an additional field with that data.
-Note that the description has an `en` field within it to define the language of the response.
+The description has an `en` field within it to define the language of the response.

 ```json title="Adding the description field to the query"
 query($featureVariantId: ID!) {